rsvim/rsvim.github.io/docs/api/00__web/interfaces/GlobalThis.md

 </td>
 <td>

-The milliseconds that the scheduler should delay in between execution of the function.
+The milliseconds that the timer should delay in between execution of the function.
 By default 1.

 </td>
 </tr>